-The Belgian Reception Act passed 12 January 2007 provides a legal framework for the reception of asylum seekers throughout the duration of the asylum process.
-Fedasil, the Federal Agency for the Reception of Asylum Seekers, provides accommodations depending on their needs.
-Caritas specializes in the reception of “vulnerable” asylum seekers: single women with or without children, as well as those in need of medical care.
-These asylum seekers live in individual adapted accommodations and are supported by our team.
-Caritas also manages a reception center for families and individuals.
+The January 12, 2007 “reception law” provides a legal framework for reception so that applicants for international protection can obtain protection through the duration of their asylum process.
+Fedasil, the Federal Agency for Reception of Asylum Seekers (or applicants for international protection), designates housing accommodations based upon the individual’s level of vulnerability.
+Caritas specializes in the reception of applicants for international protection who are deemed “vulnerable”: single women with or without children, as well as any those in need of medical assistance.
+They live in adapted individual housing and are supported by our team.
+Caritas also manages two collective reception centers for families and individuals.